 Test 2.
 The filter has access to left, top, right and bottom neighboring samples if they belong to current, left and right CTU.

+Test 3.
+The filter has access to left, top, right and bottom neighboring samples if they belong to any neighboring CTU.